 NMPED is covering the cost of once-a-year assessment of students enrolled in a state-funded BMEP who have not yet been identified as proficient (Level 6, Intermediate-High) in the Spanish Language through the annual assessment.
 All other testing conducted through Avant must be paid for by the district or charter school.

 - Bilingual Multicultural Education Programs must deliver the Avant STAMP assessment for Spanish Language Proficiency to qualifying students annually.

-- The deadline for the Avant STAMP assessment administration for state-funded BMEPs is Friday, April 29, 2022.
-Please ensure all students in a state-funded BMEP, who have not yet scored at the proficient level in Spanish, take the statewide Avant STAMP assessment by this date.
+The testing window for state-funded Avant STAMP assessment administration is Monday, October 24th, 2022 through Friday, March 17, 2023.
+Please ensure all students in a state-funded Spanish BMEP, who have not yet scored at the proficient level, complete the Avant STAMP assessment by Friday, March 17, 2023.

 Avant Assessment for the New Mexico State Seal of Bilingualism-Biliteracy (SSBB)

 The assessment cost for juniors and seniors who take the assessment for the purpose of earning the State Seal of Bilingualism-Biliteracy on the Diploma of Excellence will be covered by the NMPED.
 NMPED is covering the cost of up to two assessments for juniors or seniors assessing for the SSBB for approved Districts and Charter Schools that have an approved SSBB adoption.
 Testing should be conducted during the 2022-2023 school year.
 The deadline for the Avant STAMP and Avant STAMP WS assessment administration to earn the SSBB is Friday, March 17, 2023.
 Please ensure all students who are taking the Avant STAMP or Avant STAMP WS assessment for the SSBB take the assessment by this date.